Day 1 — Dublin, Ireland

 Day 8 — Lerwick and Isle of Noss, Shetland Islands, Scotland

 Explore the historical part of Lerwick during a walking tour.
-Starting from Victoria Pier, the heart of the Old Town, you will be seeing houses, warehouses, slipways and fish-drying sheds dating back to the 18th century, when Lerwick was the premier herring town in Northern Europe.
+You will be seeing houses, warehouses, slipways and fish-drying sheds dating back to the 18th century, when Lerwick was the premier herring town in Northern Europe.
 You will also see the Up Helly Aa Exhibition with its replica Viking boat and colourful exhibitions, before seeing the fascinating Shetland Museum with its more than 3,000 artefacts.
 Enjoy refreshments and scones at the museum’s café.

 If you are interested in Neolithic history, join the excursion to see the remarkable archaeological site of Jarlshof.
 The site contains a sequence of late Neolithic houses, a Bronze-Age village, an Iron-Age broch and wheelhouse, several Norse longhouses, a medieval farmstead and a 16th century house.
 Later see Shetland’s oldest lighthouse at Sumburgh Head, and look for the thousands of seabirds attracted by the cliffs.
 Puffins, fulmars, gannets, shags and guillemots can be seen during this time of the year.